mozilla/persona-yahoo-bridge/docs/OPS_NOTES.md

 These are used by lower level libraries during OpenID and OAuth flows.

-### Memcached Config
+### Redis Config

-Memcache is used to store association handles during OpenID transactions.
+Redis is used to store association handles during OpenID transactions.

-These association handles are cached based on the provider's expiration, which is usually around 12 seconds.
+These association handles are cached based on the provider's expiration, which is usually around 4 hours.

-It is best to have more than one memcached server running for failover.
+* redis

-* memcached.ip_port_list - An array of strings.
-Each string is an ip address ':' and port number.
-Examples:
+  * host - String hostname or IP of the Redis master (defaults to 127.0.0.1)

-    "memcached.ip_port_list": ["10.0.3.14:11211", "10.0.3.15:11211"]
+  * port - Port Redis is running on (defaults to 6379)

 Per Service Deployment